Three Little Pigs (song)

 "Three Little Pigs" is a song by American comedy rock band Green Jellÿ from their first video album, Cereal Killer (1992).
-Released by Zoo Entertainment in 1992 with the original band name, Green Jellö, the single was re-released on May 24, 1993, under the name Green Jellÿ due to a lawsuit for trademark infringement by the owners of Jell-O. The song is a modern re-telling of the classic fable The Three Little Pigs, featuring references such as marijuana, Harley-Davidson, and Rambo.
+Released by Zoo Entertainment in 1992 with the original band name, Green Jellö, the song was re-released as a single in March 1993, under the name Green Jellÿ due to a lawsuit for trademark infringement by the owners of Jell-O. The song is a modern re-telling of the classic fable The Three Little Pigs, featuring references such as marijuana, Harley-Davidson, and Rambo.

 The song peaked at number 17 on the US Billboard Hot 100 in June 1993, staying on the listing for 20 weeks, and charted at number five in the United Kingdom.
 It additionally reached number one in New Zealand for two nonconsecutive weeks and charted highly in several European countries.
 The chart success can be partly attributed to the song's unique and heavily aired music video.
 "Three Little Pigs" was ranked number 35 on VH1's 40 Most Awesomely Bad Metal Songs...Ever.